A to Z of MS

 Lemtrada - previously known as Campath

 Alemtuzumab is a drug treatment for people with relapsing remitting multiple sclerosis.
-It was licensed by the European Medicines Agency (EMA) in September 2013.
-NICE has announced it intends to recommend alemtuzumab for adults with active relapsing remitting multiple sclerosis for the NHS in England and Wales.
-SMC has met to consider use by the NHS in Scotland, with a decision expected in May 2014.
+It was licensed by the European Medicines Agency (EMA) in September 2013 and approved by NICE for adults with active relapsing remitting multiple sclerosis in England and Wales in May 2014.
+A decision by the SMC on the use of alemtuzumab by the NHS in Scotland is expected later in 2014.

 Results of two large phase III studies were published in 2012.